 The main caveat with this plugin is that it does not place your WordPress analytics dashboard on the home page of WordPress.
 Instead, you have to find your new Insights tab on the sidebar and locate the dashboard there.
 And, of course, if you want to access all relevant data for the site, you’ll have to pay for the premium version.

 The Google Analytics plugin from 10Web is another great choice for WordPress analytics plugins.
 If you want access to comprehensive analytics and more control over how the data is displayed from within WordPress, this is the plugin you should use.

 Here is what you need to know about this plugin:

-- There are free and premium versions of this plugin.
-The premium upgrade provides access to more reports from within WordPress as well as more customization of those reports (especially for e-commerce goal tracking).
+- The premium plugin provides access to reports from within WordPress as well as more customization of those reports (especially for e-commerce goal tracking).

 - You can see a high-level overview of your analytics from the main WordPress dashboard widgets or you can use the new Analytics tab to drill down deeper.